pnxtech/hydra/README.md

 ## Hydra modes

-Hydra may be configured for used in one of two modes:
+Hydra may be configured for use in one of two modes:

 1. ***Service mode*** - acts as a service and consumer of other services.
 2. ***Consumer mode*** - only acts as a service consumer without itself being a service.